 18th Street Campus | 1653 18th Street #6, Santa Monica, CA 90404

-Abait’s work has been shown in galleries, museums, and international art fairs throughout the United States, Europe, Latin America and Asia.
-Some of these are: A Letter to The Future at Los Angeles International Airport; Flow, Blue at Rockford College Art Museum in Illinois; Luciana Abait at Jean Albano Gallery in Chicago; Nest at Lehigh University in Pennsylvania; Sur Biennial in California, and ARCO in Spain.
-She has also completed numerous corporate and public art commissions, among them Vistas, a 24foot mural, commissioned by Miami- Dade Art in Public Places for Crandon Park Golf Course in Key Biscayne, Florida in 2004.
+Abait’s work has been shown internationally as well as extensively in Los Angeles.
+Selected exhibitions include A Letter to The Future at Los Angeles International Airport and Sur Biennial in California; Flow, Blue at Rockford College Art Museum and Luciana Abait at Jean Albano Gallery in Illinois; Nest at Lehigh University in Pennsylvania; and ARCO in Spain.
+She has also completed numerous corporate and public art commissions including Vistas, a 24-foot mural that was commissioned by Miami-Dade Art in Public Places for Crandon Park Golf Course in Key Biscayne, Florida in 2004.